-The public consultation on our early Help Strategy for Children, Young People and Families at the beginning of 2019, the new Early Help Strategy which sets out the vision and strategic priorities for Early Help in South Gloucestershire for the period 2019 to 2024.
+Following public consultation about the South Gloucestershire Partnership’s Early Help Strategy for Children, Young People and Families at the beginning of 2019, the new Early Help Strategy which sets out the vision and strategic priorities for Early Help in South Gloucestershire for the period 2019 to 2024 is now confirmed.

 The information below is current as of March 2019, but will be updated to reflect the outcome of the Early Help Strategy consultation which includes a section about ways of working:

 Single Assessment for early help

 The Single Assessment for early help (SAFeh), previously known as the Common Assessment Framework (CAF), is a standardised assessment designed to get a complete picture of a child’s additional needs at an early stage.